GoranZec3/Arduino-Uno-PyFirmata-Potentiometer-with-multiple-LEDs/README.md

 # Arduino-Uno-PyFirmata-Potentiometer-with-multiple-LEDs
-Control multiple LEDs with potentiometer, fade-in/fade-out
+Control multiple LEDs with potentiometer using Standarad PyFirmata.
+LEDs fade-in/fade-out wile you control value on potentiometer.